What Are Adverbial Clauses?

 She talked to me

-Adverbial clauses of reason, purpose, and result talk about why the action of the sentence happens and what is the result.
+Adverbial clauses of reason, purpose, and result talk about why the action of the sentence happens and what the result is.
 They start with one of the following subordinating conjunctions:

 - Reason: because, since, as, given